aig-upf/temporal-planning/README.md

 python fd_copy/build.py release64
 ```

-### <a name="tpshe-tempo-stp-compilation"></a>TPSHE, TP and STP Compilation
+### <a name="seq-tpshe-tempo-stp-compilation"></a>SEQ, TPSHE, TP and STP Compilation

-The `TPSHE`, `TP` and `STP` are compiled by running the `build.sh` script, as explained at the beginning of this section.
+The `SEQ`, `TPSHE`, `TP` and `STP` planners are compiled by running the `build.sh` script, as explained at the beginning of this section.
 After running this script, executable files will be created in the `temporal-planning/bin` directory.
 In addition, that command also compiles a domain generator called `generator` for the Allen Algebra domain, which is stored in `temporal-planning/domains/AllenAlgebra/problems`.

 ### <a name="plan-validator-compilation"></a>Plan Validator (VAL)